Jennifer Garner: 2010s

-Garner reunited with Matthew McConaughey in the 2013 drama Dallas Buyers Club, portraying the role of a doctor treating AIDS patients in Texas during the mid-1980s.
+Garner reunited with Matthew McConaughey in the 2013 biographical drama Dallas Buyers Club, portraying the role of a doctor treating AIDS patients in Texas during the mid-1980s.
 The film received significant acclaim and was a box office success.
 Peter Travers of Rolling Stone described Garner as "a radiant actress of rare spirit and sensitivity" and Betsy Sharkey of the Los Angeles Times said: "Garner is once again cast as a quintessentially decent, all-American girl, albeit a doctor.
 But the question of whether the actress has deeper emotional layers to bring to the screen is not answered here."
 David Edelstein of New York magazine said: "It's not a well-shaped role, but I've gotten to the point where I'm happy to see Garner in anything.
 She's incapable of phoniness."
 Also in 2013, Garner became the first celebrity spokesperson of the Italian fashion brand Max Mara.

 In 2014, Garner starred in the sports drama Draft Day, as the fictional salary cap analyst of the Cleveland Browns.
 Critical reception toward the film was mixed and Mick LaSalle of The San Francisco Chronicle, describing her part, remarked: "It's not much of a role, but she's perfectly nice in it.
 Perhaps someday someone will give Garner a chance to be something other than perfectly nice."
 Garner also co-starred with Steve Carell in the 2014 Disney adaptation of the popular children's book Alexander and the Terrible, Horrible, No Good, Very Bad Day, taking on the role of the mother of the titular character.
 The film grossed $101 million worldwide.
 Sandie Angulo Chen of the Washington Post said: "Garner, who has long mastered the art of playing harried and overworked moms, is pleasantly frazzled."
 Her other film role in 2014 was that of an overprotective mother in the dramedy Men, Women & Children, directed by Jason Reitman and co-starring Rosemarie DeWitt, Judy Greer, Dean Norris, and Adam Sandler.
 The film made $2.2 million worldwide, and Christopher Orr of The Atlantic said: "Garner does what she can as the Snooping Mom from Hell, but ultimately it's not much.
 The role is like a caricature of her performance in Juno, minus the ultimate (and essential) redemption."
 In late 2014, Capital One signed Garner as their spokesperson for their Capital One Venture Air Miles credit card.